pmtoan/thingbrok/readme.md

-**Thingbrok - An broker for applications**
+**Thingbrok - A broker for applications**

 ***What is Thingbrok?***
+* Thingbrok is a broker server for applications.
-* Thingbrok is an socket server stand between application back-end and front-end.
+* Thingbrok is a socket server stand between application back-end and front-end.
-* Thingbrok current work in HTTP protocol
+* Thingbrok current work in HTTP protocol.

 ***Thingbrok model***
 ```text